tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 that it is flawed; rather, it indicates that the item either has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.
-If the "Recommended" column is set to "D" the item is discouraged and SHOULD NOT or MUST NOT be used.
+If the "Recommended" column is set to "D" the item is discouraged and SHOULD NOT or MUST NOT be used, depending upon the situation; consult the item’s references for clarity.

 # TLS ExtensionType Values